-- 1. The Depositor agrees to provide the Custodian with all information necessary to prepare any reports required by sections 408(i) and 408A(d)(3)(E), Regulations sections 1.408-5 and 1.408-6, or other guidance published by the Internal Revenue Service (IRS). - 2.
+- The Depositor agrees to provide the Custodian with all information necessary to prepare any reports required by sections 408(i) and 408A(d)(3)(E), Regulations sections 1.408-5 and 1.408-6, or other guidance published by the Internal Revenue Service (IRS).
+The Custodian encode to submit to the INC and Depositor the reports preparished by the INC. - 2.
 The Custodian agrees to submit to the IRS and Depositor the reports prescribed by the IRS.